 Path Analyzer Pro is a network monitoring tool that can run traceroute, DNS resolutions, whois resolutions and ASN/ISP resolutions.
 In other words, you can use this tool to find IP addresses, email addresses, network paths and monitor network availability.
 All of this information can be viewed further by creating reports.

 This tool is an ideal solution for users looking for a more visual experience, as you can create graphs that display problems like latency and jitter.
 Being able to use these graphs is extremely useful for keeping on top of events as they occur and making sure that you don’t miss anything important.

 Path Analyzer Pro is available on Mac OS and Windows (although the Windows version is limited to Windows XP, Vista and Windows 2003 Server.
 The price of Path Analyzer Pro starts at $29.95 (£22.59) for an individual personal license and $89.95 (£67.84) for a business user.
-There is also a limited free version that can be downloaded here.
+There is also a limited free version.

 If you’re looking for an open-sourced Traceroute tool then you should look no further than Open Visual Traceroute.
 Open Visual Traceroute allows you to view a 3D map of the world to see how data is travelling from your computer to the server.
 You can also use 2D maps if your hardware can’t support the 3D map.

 Open Visual Traceroute has a packet sniffer as well.
 With the packet sniffer you can see what data is being sent through your network.
 The packet sniffing function is useful because it can help you see if there are any services that are hogging bandwidth or if any attackers have breached the network.
 There is also a Whois lookup feature so that you can find more information about specific domains.